 Alternative Method 1

 First, massage your hair with any kind of natural oil like olive, coconut, almond or jojoba.
 Use a good amount of oil to reach every inch of your scalp and hair.
+If you read my post about using coconut to wash face, then now you can also use it to take care of your hair.

 Wait for about 30 minutes post application, and rinse your hair with lukewarm water and a clarifying shampoo.
 Pat your hair semi-dry with a clean, dry towel and then leave it to air dry.